The Value of Personalized Recommendations: Evidence from Netflix: Introduction

 We use our model to better understand to what extent recommendations influence user choice.
 There are two distinct perspectives on how the RecSys affects choices.
 First, the RecSys can reduce the informational and search costs associated with choosing satisfying items from the catalog, thus increasing \textit{overall} consumption.
 Second, the personalization capabilities of the RecSys can especially help to enable consumption of niche goods, and thus have heterogeneous impacts across different types of goods.
 Motivated by this, we use our model to quantify how much engagement and consumption diversity is driven by the current RecSys compared to reasonable algorithmic benchmarks and quantify the role of effective targeting in driving consumption across the distribution of goods.
+We focus on overall engagement and diversity as these are known to correlate strongly with long-term customer satisfaction and retention, and are thus strong proxies for the value of personalization to the firm \citep{anderson2020algorithmic, bibaut2024learning, wang2022surrogate}.
+Although increased retention should also reflect greater consumer welfare, different underlying mechanisms would have different consumer welfare implications, and since our model utilizes a reduced-form formulation we refrain from making precise claims about the user value of personalized recommendations.